npcooley/SynExtend/README.md

 ## Usage

 Currently SynExtend's major function is facilitating the prediction of orthologous gene pairs from synteny maps.
 The functions herein rely on synteny maps built by the `FindSynteny` function in the package `DECIPHER`.
 The process is relatively straightforward and only requires assemblies and genecalls, which can be conveniently pulled from the NCBI using entrez.
-However, as long as given assemblies have associated gene calls, or can have genecalls generated, they will work just fine.
+However, as long as given assemblies have associated gene calls, or can have gene calls generated, they will work just fine.

 Using entrez, this process would start like this:
 ```r